-For more information, see the section about configuring to schedule job types with advanced options in Tivoli Workload Scheduler Administration and in Tivoli Workload Scheduler for z/OS Scheduling End-to-end with z-centric Capabilities.
+For more information, see the section about configuring to schedule job types with advanced options in the Administration Guide and in this guide.

 In addition, you can create custom plug-ins to implement your own job types with advanced options for applications not supported by Tivoli Workload Scheduler.